Aliases for NDUFA1 Gene

 GeneCards Summary for NDUFA1 Gene

 NDUFA1 (NADH:Ubiquinone Oxidoreductase Subunit A1) is a Protein Coding gene.
-Diseases associated with NDUFA1 include mitochondrial complex i deficiency and leigh syndrome.
-Among its related pathways are Metabolism and Metformin Pathway, Pharmacodynamics.
+Diseases associated with NDUFA1 include Mitochondrial Complex I Deficiency and Leigh Syndrome.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
 GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot for NDUFA1 Gene